-No, student interns in the Pathways Program are Federal employees and are not eligible to receive an EPP/MSI undergraduate scholarship.
-Federal employees are not eligible to receive scholarship funds from the Federal government.
+No, student interns in the Pathways Program are Federal employees and are not eligible to receive a Hollings Scholarship.
 A student intern in the Pathways Program must choose either that appointment or the scholarship.

 7. I want to participate in a university sponsored Certified Cooperative Education Program for one academic term; will my EPP/MSI USP eligibility status change; and will I continue to receive the EPP/MSI USP academic stipend?